A7med23/obsidian-sync/Still fighting.md

 Truths in plain sight but they’re denying
-Own the banks and the media, still caught lying Leaders caught with pants down

-Soon you’ll be a relic of the past, yahoo
+Own the banks and the media, still caught lying Leaders caught with pants down ain’t got nothing to do But sooner or later you’ll be a relic of the past, yahoo